magexon/postal-php/README.md

 # Postal for PHP

-This library helps you send e-mails through [Postal](https://github.com/postalserver/postal) in PHP 7.4 and above.
+This library helps you send e-mails through [Postal](https://github.com/postalserver/postal) in PHP 7.4 and above including PHP 8.4.

 ## Installation